 Shape.io was one of the original budget pacing tools and remains a solid option for Google, Meta, and Microsoft pacing.
 It was acquired by NinjaCat in 2023, and the integration with NinjaCat's reporting suite adds value for agencies that already use that ecosystem.

 The pacing logic is straightforward: set a monthly budget, connect accounts, and Shape adjusts daily caps.
 The concern is that development focus has shifted toward NinjaCat's broader platform, and Shape's standalone feature set has not evolved as quickly as some competitors.
 Pricing is custom and typically requires a demo call.
+For a deeper look at how Shape.io compares with a newer entrant, see our head-to-head comparison of Shape.io and Pace Ads.

 3. EDEE (OptiPacer)